jasonwashburn/PasswordManager/README.md

 Generated passwords are sent to the clipboard for easy use.

+Recall previously saved passwords using the search button.

-Saves username, password, and site name to `data.txt`.
+Saves username, password, and site name to `data.json`.